 Call to be connected with a treatment specialist.
 100% Free and Confidential.(844) 616-3400

 One study of people diagnosed with alcoholic hepatitis had a history of drinking more than seven drinks per day for 20 years.
 However, individuals who have drank significantly less for a shorter amount of time have been diagnosed with alcoholic hepatitis.
+It is also important to note that alcoholic hepatitis is not contagious.

 Other risk factors for alcoholic hepatitis are: